mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-web-content.md

 It first *imports* the object `Page` from the QSys Expo Client Library and immediately calls the method `init` passing the name of the main HTML `form` element[^7].

-> For detail description of the Client side architecture used by Nomad [Read this](/concepts/user-interface/qsys-expo-client-library)
+> For detail description of the Client side architecture used by Monarch [Read this](/concepts/user-interface/qsys-expo-client-library)

 The last C# code `@RenderSection("Scripts", required: false)` calls a method to generate the script in case a particular page has a "Script" section defined.
 By default there will not be any Display Page with *user-defined* scripting.